oliviaklohr/Recipes/Chicken Gyros & Tzatziki Sauce.md

 Season chicken breasts with mediterranean seasoning.
 Cook in a large skillet or pan over medium heat 5-6 minutes on each side until cooked through.
 Cut into strips.

 Lay pitas on a clean surface.
-Add lettuce (if desired, chicken, red pepper strips, and onions.
+Add lettuce (if desired), chicken, red pepper strips, and onions.
 Top with tzatziki sauce and feta (if desired).
 Fold pita over like a sandwich, or roll it into a "tunnel shape".